ahmetb/cloud-run-faq/README.md

 [authentication]: https://cloud.google.com/run/docs/securing/authenticating

+### Can I run Cloud Run applications on a private IP?

+Currently no. Cloud Run applications always have a `*.run.app` public hostname and they cannot be placed inside a VPC (Virtual Private Cloud) network.

+If any other private service (e.g. GCE VMs, GKE) needs to call your Cloud Run application, they need to use this public hostname.
+However, despite you’re making requests to public IP from a GCE VM in the same region (or possibly on cross-region if you're on  GCP Premium network tier), the traffic won’t leave Google’s own network.

 ### How much additional latency does running on Cloud Run add?

 > TODO(ahmetb): Write this section.
 Ideally we should link to some blog posts